The Eikenberry memos on Afghanistan

 More troops won't end the insurgency as long as Pakistan sanctuaries remain.
 Pakistan will remain the single greatest source of Afghan instability so long as the border sanctuaries remain, and Pakistan views its strategic interests as best served by a weak neighbor.
 There is reason to be encouraged by Pakistan's current military offensive in Waziristan, but the lasting result of this effort is still unclear.
 Nor does the Pakistan military action address the role of the Quetta Shura, which has the most influence over the insurgency in southern Taliban strongholds, or the Haqqani network, the most lethal killer of allied troops and Afghan civilians.
 Until this sanctuary problem is fully addressed, the gains from sending additional forces may be fleeting.

-If one reads between the lines of McChrystal's recent interview in which he talks about "reconciliation" with the Taliban, it has become clear that EVEN McChrystal is having second thoughts about the surge strategy there.
+• If one reads between the lines of McChrystal’s recent interview in which he talks about “reconciliation”

 EXTRA-ORDINARY!